 Their mother told them she was taking them and their younger siblings on a “field trip”.
 That field trip disguised a desperate attempt to flee gang violence in Honduras that killed their father and left Ronald vulnerable to forced gang involvement.

 The family separated at one point when Maikol, carrying the family’s belongings, was accused of being a smuggler.
 When they finally made it to the border, agents detained them.

+Eventually, the family was allowed to travel to Burien where their grandmother lived but faced deportation proceedings.
 Northwest Immigrant Rights Project, an organization United Way of King County invests in, represented the family as they sought asylum in the U.S.

 7,000 people in King County from 150 different countries each year receive legal representation or advice from NWIRP.
-Erin Lunde Keenan says without the legal organization, immigrants including young children facing deportation would be forced to represent themselves in court.
+Erin Lunde Keenan said without the legal organization, immigrants including young children facing deportation would be forced to represent themselves in court.

-We know that with support, our diverse neighbors thrive.
+With support, our diverse neighbors thrive.
 That includes Maikol and Ronald, who attend Highline High School and started a club to help other immigrant students adjust.